President and CEO

 In addition to leading King Philanthropies, Kim teaches at the Stanford Graduate School of Business (GSB) as a Lecturer in Management.
-Her GSB courses focus on equipping students to develop the skills needed to establish for-profit or nonprofit social ventures.
+Her GSB courses focus on equipping students to develop the skills needed to establish and lead for-profit or nonprofit social ventures.
 Kim has also consulted to a wide range of philanthropists, foundations, and nonprofit organizations on topics such as strategy, impact evaluation, board governance, and organizational effectiveness.
 She is an active member of the Young Presidents’ Organization and serves on the Advisory Council of Last Mile Health.
 Kim also serves on the steering committee of the Coalition of Philanthropies for Global Nutrition, the world’s leading collaborative of philanthropic organizations working to end malnutrition around the world.

 Kim writes widely about leadership and organizational excellence in the social sector.
 She contributes frequently to publications such as Stanford Social Innovation Review and Forbes, and she co-authored the book Engine of Impact: Essentials of Strategic Leadership in the Nonprofit Sector (Stanford University Press, 2017).